top of page

 United Arab Emirates.
 The UAE introduced a corporate tax in 2023 and formalized its individual tax residency rules.
 To qualify as a UAE tax resident, you generally need to spend 183 or more days in the country during a 12-month period, or 90 or more days if you also have a permanent place of residence and certain economic ties.
 Maintaining UAE tax residency certificates is increasingly important for expats who use the UAE as a base.

 Portugal.
 Portugal applies a 183-day test within a calendar year.
 It also treats you as a resident if you maintain a habitual abode in Portugal, even if you spend fewer than 183 days there.
-Portugal's Non-Habitual Resident (NHR) regime, which offered significant tax benefits to new residents, has been modified for new applicants starting in 2024, making day-count tracking even more important for those managing their Portuguese tax position.
+Portugal's Non-Habitual Resident (NHR) regime, which offered significant tax benefits to new residents, was modified for new applicants starting in 2024 and replaced with the more limited IFICI ("NHR 2.0") regime, making day-count tracking even more important for those managing their Portuguese tax position.

 Tax Treaties and Tie-Breaker Rules